top of page

 There are many benefits to the ZEST hive and the patented frame system that compliments the design.

 Firstly it is easy to put together and is much cheaper than alternative systems.
-The ZEST hive has been designed to have the least amount of maintenance and is valued by its users that have been able to compare this with other systems.
+The ZEST hive has been designed to have the least amount of maintenance and is valued by its users who have been able to compare this with other systems.

 OBSERVATIONS

-The ZEST hive has been shown to be functionally free of varroa for the last 10 years.
+• The ZEST hive has been shown to be functionally free of varroa for the last 10 years.

-I and other first adopters of the ZEST hive had treated against varroa in various ways.
+• I and other first adopters of the ZEST hive had treated against varroa in various ways.

-I had used thymol crystals in teabags and they seemed to work very well.
+• I had used thymol crystals in teabags and they seemed to work very well.

-First adopter Judy Challoner refused to treat until she had evidence that varroa was present in her ZEST hive.
+• First adopter Judy Challoner refused to treat until she had evidence that varroa was present in her ZEST hive.

-Checking it for varroa we found none.
+• Checking it for varroa we found none.
 This observation is rarely breached on any ZEST hive inspection

-I ceased my Thymol treatment and commenced to investigate the possible reasons for the ZEST being functionally free of varroa.
+• I ceased my Thymol treatment and commenced to investigate the possible reasons for the ZEST being functionally free of varroa.

 REASONINGS

-Suspicion immediately fell upon the ZEST internal conditions (what else could it be) being both humid (proven to be anti varroa, but the precise reason is unknown) and highly insulated, unlike thin walled hives.The insulating aerated concrete blocks the ZEST is made from also has a thermal "weight" that acts to even out the extremes of temperature over the day and night allowing the bees to more easily moderate the colony brood temperature to the optimum in the whole brood, and not just its centre.
+Suspicion immediately fell upon the ZEST internal conditions (what else could it be) being both humid (proven to be anti varroa, but the precise reason is unknown) and highly insulated, unlike thin-walled hives.
+The insulating aerated concrete blocks the ZEST is made from also have a thermal "weight" that acts to even out the extremes of temperature over the day and night allowing the bees to more easily moderate the colony brood temperature to the optimum in the whole brood, and not just its centre.

-If the resistance to the passage of heat (K value) for a traditional thin walled wood hive is 1, that of a polystyrene hive is 3 and the ZEST hive is 39.
+If the resistance to the passage of heat (K value) for a traditional thin-walled wood hive is 1, that of a polystyrene hive is 3 and the ZEST hive is 39.

 A colder brood temperature gives the varroa longer to mature in the cells, allowing many more females to hatch and to overwhelm the colony.